ursinusgraphics/Modules/_pages/Module15_RayCasting/exercise-ray.md

 ---
-layout: exercise_javascript
+layout: exercise
+language: javascript
 permalink: "Module15_RayCasting/Exercise"
 title: "CS 476: Computer Graphics - Module 15 Exercise"
 excerpt: "CS 476: Computer Graphics - Module 15 Exercise"
-canvasasmtid: "101749"
+canvasasmtid: "218409"
-canvaspoints: "1"
+canvaspoints: "1.5"

 info:
   prev: "./Video3"
   next: "./AABBNotes"
-  points: 1
+  points: 1.5
   instructions: "Fill in the method <code>getSphereNormal</code> to compute the normal at a point of intersection on the sphere.
 Note that we're going back into Javascript/glmatrix library mode for a moment, but that this stuff is much simpler with the built-in functions in GLSL."
   goals:
     - Work with vector math to accomplish tasks for ray tracing